wp-plugins/advanced-ads/readme.txt

 * inject ads into header and footer
 * inject ads into posts content (top, bottom, by paragraph)
+* inject ads into content before or after a specific paragraph or headline

 = ad networks =